Recreational Sector Separation

 Next Steps

-April 2025 – Present: Development of draft management options by the Fishery Management Team/Plan Development Team (FMAT/PDT).
+February 2026 – Present: Preparation for Fall 2026 Stakeholder Workshop and continued development of draft management options by the Fishery Management Team/Plan Development Team (FMAT/PDT).